legendu-net/blog/misc/content/2023/09/tips-on-electronic-vehicles/tips-on-electronic-vehicles.md

 ## Charging

-It is safe to charge in an open charging station when it is raining.
+1. It is safe to charge in an open charging station when it is raining.
     However,
     avoid charing in an open charging station hen it rains really heavily.

+2. While an EV is been charging, pressing the start button allow you to use radio, climate control and infotainment.
+    However,
+    you cannot drive the EV while it's being charged.
+    Press the start button again without pushing the brake pedal turns the EV off.

 - [ChargePoint](https://www.chargepoint.com/)